Campus closed : King's campus is closed on Monday, Dec. 4 due to weather conditions.

 Formal Meal is held monthly, providing an opportunity for staff and students to dine together and listen to guest speakers.
 Attendees wear their academic gowns, and students stand until the head table arrives and the Latin grace has been said.
 The gowns, the grace, and the ritual have become familiar territory for King’s students and alumni; an essential part of what it means to be part of the King’s community.

-The final lecture of the Foundation Year Programme provides a ritual close to the academic year, followed by a reception.
+The final lecture of the Foundation Year Program provides a ritual close to the academic year, followed by a reception.